-Relevant application deadlines can be found at www.lsac.org under the Emory Law application.
-All applications must be accompanied by a non-refundable fee or fee waiver code.
+Relevant application deadlines are located on www.lsac.org under the Emory Law application.
+An application must be accompanied by a non-refundable fee or fee waiver code.

 The following items are required to complete the application, unless waived by the appropriate administrator: